 A sequence diagram is provided for each use case scenario involved in FTR.11.
-Notice that the return messages have been explicitly identified as providing feedback on the results of the process (i.e. R3.1) has been identified as an essential capability and represented in the specifications section.
+Notice that the return messages have been explicitly identified as providing feedback on the results of the process as has been identified as a requirement.

 CRUD users